Notes on the Geography of Sudan: Nile Corridor

 The banks of the river are often irrigated.
 Here, we're looking upstream on the White Nile, where long narrow fields are irrigated by water electrically pumped from the river.

 Farther from water, the country north of Khartoum is intensely arid.
-Everything is built of stone or, more likely, mud, and the occasional tree is an event.
+Everything is built of stone or, more likely, mud.
+The occasional tree is an event.

 Public meetings are typically held in a tree's shade.

 The surrounding plains stretch out forever.

 Mosques are important enough to be built in stone.